-- 1. Press and release to lock all the doors.
-If all doors are closed the park lamps will flash once. - 2.
+- 1. Press $\stackrel{\triangle}{\square}$ and release to lock all the doors.
+If all doors are closed the parking lamps illuminate. - 2.
 Press and release again within three seconds to confirm that all the doors are closed and locked.
-Note: The doors will lock again, the park lamps will flash and the horn will chirp once.
-If any door is ajar the park lamps will not flash and the horn will chirp twice.
+Note: The doors will lock again, the turn lamps will flash and the horn will chirp once.
+If any door is ajar the lamps will not flash and the horn will chirp twice.